57% of executives feel that soft skills are more important than hard skills.

 97% of employers would put mindset ahead of skill set when recruiting

 James Reed, 'Put Your Mindset to Work' by James Reed and Dr Paul G. Stoltz

 Even the most motivated of individuals become consumed in their day to day roles and responsibilities, and forget to progress activities that support the bigger picture.
 By enlisting someone as a sounding board you then involve someone else who is able to hold you accountable for sticking to the steps you need to take to achieve that promotion.
 A little external pressure goes a long way to keeping you on track, with valuable opinions and checkpoints along the way.

 Use a coach or mentor

-In your networks, find somebody who would be prepared to give you an outside, unbiased perspective on your career development, and be there for advice and guidance when required.
+In your networks, find somebody who would be prepared to give you this outside, unbiased perspective on your career development, and be there for advice and guidance when required.
 A good mentor would be someone who is more senior than you in their career, who has perhaps taken a similar path but who isn't someone directly involved with your day to day work.
-Share your career plan with them, and check in with them every few weeks for support, or guidance, and listen to their wisdom – you never know what you might learn!